michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2019-05-14-newsletter.md

     FIXME: image

 This was a deliberate design feature of bech32.
-QR codes can be created in several modes (most notably: numeric, uppercase alphanumeric, and binary), each one using more bits to represent each character.
-Legacy addresses require mixed case, so their only option is to use the binary mode.
-Bech32 addresses for Bitcoin[^only-bc] can use the more efficient uppercase alphanumeric character set when the address is capitalized, allowing the QR code to be less complex.
+QR codes can be created in several modes that support different character sets.
+Legacy addresses require mixed case, so they use the binary mode.
+However, Bech32 addresses for Bitcoin[^only-bc] be represented using only numbers and capital letters, so they can use the smaller uppercase alphanumeric character set.
+Because this set is smaller, it uses fewer bits to encode each character in a QR code, allowing the resultant code to be less complex.

 Simple [BIP21][] URIs can also use all uppercase characters with bech32 because [RFC3986][] specifies the URI scheme name is case insensitive.

     FIXME: image

-Unfortunately, the `?` and `&` needed for passing parameters in a BIP21 URI are not part of the QR code uppercase character set, so our QR encoder automatically switches back to binary mode when they are used.
+Unfortunately, the `?` and `&` needed for passing additional parameters in a BIP21 URI are not part of the QR code uppercase character set, so our QR encoder automatically switches back to binary mode when they are used.